SergioLozano/sergiolozano.github.io/_projects/organic-lead-generation-for-sumup-invoices.md

 ## TL;DR

-Learn how I contributed to a strategic content migration from Debitoor former domains to SumUp Invoices microsites. part of strategic content migration.
-This wasn't just about moving content; it was a deliberate **lead-generation tactic** designed to foster growth for SumUp Invoices, successfully scaling sign-ups through these channels from effectively zero at launch to hundreds per month.
+Learn how I drove a strategic content migration from Debitoor former domains to SumUp Invoices microsites.
+This wasn't just about moving content; it was a deliberate **lead-generation tactic** designed to foster growth for SumUp Invoices.
+By migrating Debitoor's content, updating to match SumUp's product funnel and redirect the old to the new, me and my team successfully scaled sign-ups through these channels **from effectively zero at launch to hundreds per month**.
 See the results below:

 ```echarts
 {